2016k8009929004/dpdk/doc/guides/testpmd_app_ug/run_app.rst

     Set TX segment sizes or total packet length.
 Valid for ``tx-only`` and ``flowgen`` forwarding modes.

-*   ``--txonly-multi-flow``

-    Generate multiple flows in txonly mode.

 *   ``--disable-link-check``

     Disable check on link status when starting/stopping ports.

-*   ``--disable-device-start``

-    Do not automatically start all ports.
-This allows testing configuration of rx and tx queues before device is started for the first time.

 *   ``--no-lsc-interrupt``